jeiglsperger/Master-Thesis/README.md

     > Visual and statistical evaluation of the fake data compared to the real test data.

 5. If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`.
-6. Return to step 2.
+6. Return to step 4.
 #### Schachtschneider
-1. Open a Terminal and navigate to the directory in which DGW_schachtschneider.py can be found
+1. Open a Terminal and navigate to the directory in which DGW_schachtschneider.py can be found.
-2. Run the optimization of DGW with the Schachtschneider dataset
+2. Run the optimization of DGW with the Schachtschneider dataset.

     ```
-    python3 DGW_schachtschneider -n_trials 50 -database_name DGW_default -shift_numbers 0
+    python3 DGW_schachtschneider.py -n_trials 50 -database_name DGW_default -shift_numbers 0
     ```

     **Arguments**